medibloc/panacea-js-old/docs/medjs-account.rst

   var Medjs = require('medjs');
   var medjs = Medjs(['http://localhost:9921']);
-  var Account = new medjs.local.Account;
+  var Account = medjs.local.Account;

 ---------------------------------------------------------------------------

 .. _account-create:

-create
+new Account
 ======

 .. code-block:: javascript

-  new medjs.account(passphrase, encryptedPrivateKey);
+  new Account(passphrase, encryptedPrivateKey);

-To generate account, you can use ``medjs.account()``.
-Basically account is just a private and public keypair which has several methods described below.
+To generate account, you can use ``medjs.local.Account()``.
+Basically, account is just a private and public keypair which has several functions described below.

 .. note:: MediBloc use public key as an address.